 We did it all.
 We absorbed everything and I believe it has led us to the path that we are now.

-How I was able to leave my job initially was actually not my choice.
-It’s not the way I wanted it to go and it was actually a surprise.
+How I was able to leave my job initially was not my choice.
+It’s not the way I wanted it to go and it was a surprise.
 So I had read a book “The secret” and I believe you know it as well Jerry.

-This was going to be the end because I was not doing work at my 9-to-5.
+This was going to be the end because I was not doing work at 9-to-5.
 I was a claims clerk/adjuster and I’m supposed to take calls when someone gets into a car accident or something floods in their home.

-So, anything happens to their home, I’m supposed to take calls, create these claims, pay these invoices and bills that would come from auto body shops and things like that.
+So, anything that happens to their home, I’m supposed to take calls, create these claims, pay these invoices and bills that would come from auto body shops and things like that.

 That was my job.
 So, I wasn’t doing my job and so they called me to the HR office.
-I was working on Essetino Artists in its infancy stage as it was a little baby company at the time.
+I was working for Essetino Artists in its infancy stage as it was a little baby company at the time.
 I was building the website and trying to do blogs and just trying to do these things in the beginning.

 I didn’t lie.
 I said, “This is true” and they said, “Why did you do this”?